ceph/ceph/doc/rados/configuration/mon-osd-interaction.rst

 ``osd heartbeat grace``

-:Description: The elapsed time when a Ceph OSD Daemon hasn't shown a heartbeat
+:Description: The elapsed time when a Ceph OSD Daemon has not shown a heartbeat
               that the Ceph Storage Cluster considers it ``down``.
               This setting has to be set in both the [mon] and [osd] or [global] section so that it is read by both the MON and OSD daemons.